 Each year, the Department of Art offers Talent Awards to incoming art majors.
 Awards range from $2,000 to $16,000 over a four-year college career.

 These competitive awards are offered based on portfolio reviews and interviews with faculty members.
-Portfolio reviews occur between January and April each year and the department requires all prospective students to schedule a portfolio review.
-More information about portfolio reviews can be found on the Admission site
+Portfolio reviews occur between January and April each year and the department requires all prospective students to schedule a portfolio review. /more information about portfolio reviews

 We offer a 4-semester-hour service learning course, ART 1350: Introduction to Arts Administration.
 This is the foundation course for the arts administration minor, and includes an examination of topics such as philanthropy and the arts, leadership and public policy issues in the arts, arts marketing, and common challenges facing all arts disciplines.